 Not realizing Salvato had been shot, Brown then shot the 21-year-old with a Taser, but officials said that did not contribute to his death.

-its report, the grand jury was concerned the Sheriff's Office had reduced deputy training from40 hours to 24 hours per year.
+In its report, the grand jury was concerned the Sheriff's Office had reduced deputy training from40 hours to 24 hours per year.
 Additionally, the deputies didn't have ongoing training dealing with physical confrontations, commonly referred to as RedSuit training.

 "It's such an aggressive training, so we had deputies we had to pull from patrol for them to recuperate," said Cochran."It's also not required training, but it will return."

 This new adjustment means deputies will receive four times the training required by the state.